 3 simple home exercises for swollen legs and ankles

-Bob, Brad, and Aaron are physical therapists who demonstrate and explain how to do 3 exercises that relieve swelling in legs and ankles.
+Famous Physical Therapists Bob Schrupp and Brad Heineck are physical therapists who demonstrate and explain how to do 3 simple home exercises that relieve swelling in legs and ankles.

 It’s best to do this exercise while lying down, but it can also be done while seated.
 To make them a little more effective while seated, use a stool to elevate the feet.